dkovacs24/ReviOS_faq/docs/not-related.md

 ---

+## Installation stoped with an error

+First, verify the ISO.
+You can find the checksums [here](https://www.revi.cc/revios/download/verify).
+And if you use Rufus, switch to Ventoy.
+Help in the [installation guide](install.md).

+---

 ## The "Do not close the window, otherwise your system won't work properly" window not closing

 Make sure you did not select a character in the command prompt (a white rectangle).
 This pauses the running of the script.
 Press Esc or Enter, and the script will continue.